explorerhq/sql-explorer/docs/features.rst

        'schedule': crontab(hour=1, minute=0)
    }

 - Requires celery, obviously.
-Also uses djcelery and tinys3.
-All of these deps are optional and can be installed with ``pip install -r optional-requirements.txt``
+Also uses django-celery-results and boto.
+All of these deps are optional and can be installed with ``pip install -r requirements/optional.txt``
 - The checkbox for opting a query into a snapshot is ALL THE WAY on the bottom of the query view (underneath the results table).
 - You must also have the setting ``EXPLORER_TASKS_ENABLED`` enabled.